JamesMitofsky/unwaitlist.io/README.md

 # Project Resource Catalog

 ## TODO
+**Issues requiring immediate attention are flagged in the code by "TODO"**

 - List all classes being checked each time user requests another course.
 For example, if their third request was phil, the follow-up email would confirm phil and list the other two pending courses.
 - On initial request, check if the course has other cross listed CRNs that also should be getting checked.